 We are looking to bring payment processing to other countries, and we’ll be sure to announce any further expansion.
 Please let me know if there is anything else that I can help you with!

-The name has been changed to protect the guilty.
-I kid.
-Sort of.
-I needed specific information about my country, and got a generic answer with, “Go look!”
+Basically, I needed specific information about my country, and got a generic answer with, “Go look!”

 This was a shorter wait, and I got lucky with a clear, concise answer.
 I asked what the limits were for the Online Store’s free plan, and about 20 minutes later (high volume, remember?), I got the answer you can see in the screenshot above.